kirui93/ScenTrees.jl/docs/src/tutorial/tutorial1.md

 ## Usage
 Since we have the basics of the scenario tree and the scenario lattice and since we created `ScenTrees.jl` with an intention of being user-friendly, we will give an example of its usage and explain each part of it.
-In the module of `ScenTrees.jl`, we have all the exported functions that are visible to the user i.e, that are public, and the user can call these functions depending on what he/she wants to achieve with this library
+In the module of `ScenTrees.jl`, we have all the exported functions that are visible to the user i.e., that are public, and the user can call these functions depending on what he/she wants to achieve with this library

 ```julia
 module ScenTrees